 The petticoat and stomacher will both be made using a solid pink crinkle satin.
 The same fabric will also be used to create the trimmings for the gown and petticoat.

-Another reason I’m excited to start this project is that I will be using My Friend, Francis, to help keep the pieces stored while I’m working on the project.
+In addition, I’m excited to start this project is that I will be using My Friend, Francis, to help keep the pieces stored while I’m working on the project.
 Stay tuned for my next post in this series – it will be the first construction post, and it will cover making the shift.